Canard explosion and relaxation oscillation in planar, piecewise-smooth, continuous systems: Acknowledgments

 \section{Acknowledgments}

 This work was made possible by support from the Mathematics and Climate Research Network, through NSF grants DMS-0940363 and DMS-1239013.
-Additionally, I would like to thank Anna Barry and the MCRN Nonsmooth Systems group for their conversations.
+I would like to thank Anna Barry and the MCRN Nonsmooth Systems group for their conversations.
+Lastly, I would like to thank John Guckenheimer and Reviewer \#2 for their comments during the review process.